shreya139/MiningMavericks/README.md

 # 5. Conclusion
 In Task 1, our model predicts that Glenn Maxwell (GJ Maxwell) will hit the most sixes, followed by Mitchell Marsh (MR Marsh).
 This prediction is based on the features and methodology used in Task 1, which involves historical player performance data during the series.

+The introduction of oversampling to predict wicket fall has significantly enhanced the model's performance, leading to high accuracy levels on both the validation and test sets.
+This improvement is particularly noteworthy for Random Forest models, as they tend to benefit from a balanced class distribution.
+Contrastingly, undersampling appears to have had a detrimental effect on the Random Forest model's performance.
+This outcome is likely attributed to the loss of information from the majority class, potentially posing challenges for the model to generalize effectively with a reduced representation of the majority class.
+In the realm of deep learning, the Sequential API, coupled with early stopping, achieved moderate accuracy.
+However, further fine-tuning or exploration of alternative architectures may be necessary to optimize its performance.
+On the other hand, the model constructed using the Functional API, incorporating features like batch normalization and skip connections, demonstrated improvements over the Sequential model.
+This observation suggests that a more intricate architecture, particularly one with skip connections, has the capacity to capture more nuanced patterns within the data.

-As per our model's predictions, India is anticipated to emerge victorious in the first semi-final, securing a spot in the finals.
+As per our model's predictions for the semi-final winners, India is anticipated to emerge victorious in the first semi-final, securing a spot in the finals.
 Nevertheless, when both South Africa and Australia are granted the opportunity to bat first, their probabilities of winning are notably high.
 Specifically, if South Africa assumes the batting position first, the model assigns a 99% chance of victory for the team.

 Our predictive analysis focused on forecasting the ultimate winners, considering the potential finalists, South Africa and Australia.
 Notably, South Africa emerges as the frontrunner.
 In the scenario where India faces Australia in the finals, our model indicates a 95% probability of India winning if Australia bowls first, while the probability increases to 98% if India assumes the bowling position first.